Repeat Purchase Rate: What It Is, How to Calculate It, and Benchmarks for E-commerce

 What is a good repeat purchase rate for e-commerce?

-A good repeat purchase rate depends on your product category, but the average DTC brand sees 25-30% over a 12-month window.
-Consumable products like supplements, food, and pet supplies tend to achieve 35-45% due to natural replenishment cycles, while beauty and skincare brands see 30-40%.
-Apparel typically falls in the 25-32% range, and home goods and electronics run lower at 12-25% because of longer purchase cycles.
-If your rate is below 20%, your business is overly dependent on acquisition and should prioritize post-purchase experience and second-order conversion.
-Retention teams can benchmark against their specific vertical using Finsi's retention intelligence platform.
+A good rate depends on the category, but the DTC average sits at 25-30% over a 12-month window.
+Consumables like supplements, food, and pet supplies hit 35-45% because of natural replenishment.
+Beauty and skincare run 30-40%.
+Apparel typically lands at 25-32%, while home goods and electronics run lower at 12-25% because of longer purchase cycles.
+If your number is below 20%, your business is over-indexed on acquisition and the post-purchase flow is the place to start.
+Retention teams can benchmark against their vertical inside Finsi's retention intelligence platform.

 How do you calculate repeat purchase rate?

 The formula is: Repeat Purchase Rate = (Number of Customers Who Purchased More Than Once / Total Number of Customers) x 100.
-For a time-bound version, divide the number of customers with 2+ orders in a given period by all customers who placed at least one order in that same period.
-For example, if 2,400 out of 8,000 customers placed two or more orders in the last 12 months, your repeat purchase rate is 30%.
-Always specify your time window (90-day, 6-month, or 12-month) when reporting, since shorter windows will naturally produce lower rates.
-Track this metric at both the aggregate and cohort level to understand whether recent changes are improving retention.
+For a time-bound version, divide customers with 2+ orders in a period by all customers who placed at least one order in that same period.
+If 2,400 of 8,000 customers placed two or more orders in the last 12 months, your rate is 30%.
+Always specify the window (90-day, 6-month, 12-month).
+Track it at both the aggregate and cohort level so you can tell whether recent changes are working.

 How can I improve my repeat purchase rate?

-The highest-leverage strategies are: optimizing the post-purchase experience with product usage tips, satisfaction follow-ups, and personalized recommendations within 14 days of the first order (this alone lifts second-order rates by 20-35%); sending replenishment reminders timed to when the product is running out (these convert at 8-15% vs. 1-3% for general promos); implementing a loyalty program that makes the first reward achievable within 1-2 purchases; and offering subscription options with a 10-15% discount for consumable products.
-Growth teams should also use smart segmentation to focus retention investment on first-time buyers with the highest repeat potential.
-Start a free trial to identify which customers are most likely to convert into repeat buyers.
+The highest-impact moves: a structured post-purchase flow within 14 days of the first order with usage tips, satisfaction follow-up, and personalized recommendations (this alone lifts second-order rates 20-35%); replenishment reminders timed to when the product runs out (8-15% conversion vs. 1-3% for promos); a loyalty program with a first reward reachable in 1-2 purchases; and subscription options with a 10-15% discount on consumables.
+Growth teams should also use smart segmentation to focus retention dollars on first-time buyers with the highest repeat potential.
+Start a free trial to identify the customers most likely to come back.

 What is the difference between repeat purchase rate and retention rate?

-Repeat purchase rate measures the percentage of all customers within a time window who have purchased more than once — it is a snapshot of purchasing behavior across your entire customer base.
-Retention rate measures how many customers from a specific acquisition cohort are still active after a defined period — it tracks whether customers from a particular group continue buying over time.
-Both metrics are valuable but answer different questions: repeat purchase rate tells you how much of your business comes from returning customers, while retention rate reveals whether your onboarding and product experience keep specific cohorts engaged.
-Finsi's retention intelligence tracks both metrics automatically and surfaces the drivers behind changes in each.
+Repeat purchase rate measures the percentage of all customers in a window who have purchased more than once - a snapshot across your full base.
+Retention rate measures how many customers from a specific cohort are still active after a defined period - it tracks how a specific group behaves over time.
+Both metrics are useful and they answer different questions: repeat purchase rate tells you how much of your business comes from returning customers, while retention rate tells you whether your onboarding and product experience hold cohorts together.
+Finsi's retention intelligence tracks both automatically.

 What are repeat purchase rate benchmarks by industry?

-Industry benchmarks for 12-month repeat purchase rates: subscription boxes lead at 40-55% because repeat purchasing is built into the model.
-Consumables (supplements, food, pet products) achieve 35-45% driven by natural replenishment needs.
-Beauty and skincare brands see 30-40%, and health and wellness runs 30-38%.
-Mid-market apparel falls in the 25-32% range with seasonal patterns.
-Home goods average 18-25%, luxury goods 15-22%, and electronics 12-18% due to infrequent high-AOV purchases.
-If your rate falls below your vertical benchmark, prioritize the first-to-second purchase conversion — customers who make a second purchase are 45% more likely to make a third.
-Use profit intelligence to understand which segments and channels drive the highest repeat rates for your brand.
+For 12-month rates, subscription boxes lead at 40-55% because repeat is built into the model.
+Consumables (supplements, food, pet) hit 35-45% on natural replenishment.
+Beauty and skincare run 30-40%, health and wellness 30-38%.
+Mid-market apparel sits at 25-32% with seasonal swings.
+Home goods average 18-25%, luxury goods 15-22%, and electronics 12-18% because of infrequent high-AOV purchases.
+If you're below your vertical benchmark, prioritize the first-to-second conversion: customers who make a second purchase are 45% more likely to make a third.
+Use profit intelligence to see which segments and channels carry the highest repeat rates for your brand.

 Stop guessing.
 Start knowing.